-- 2.4.1 Section 3 of the Wildlife and Countryside Act 1985 requires National Park Authorities to identify areas of moorland, heathland and woodland 'whose natural beauty it is, in the opinion of the Authority, particularly important to conserve', including for its landscape, archaeological, ecological and recreational importance. - 2.4.2 For the purposes of the Local Plan these areas are identified as areas of moorland, heathland and woodland of conservation importance, as shown on Map 2.2 and the Policies Map.
+2.4.1 Section 3 of the Wildlife and Countryside Act 1985 requires National Park Authorities to identify areas of moorland, heathland and woodland 'whose natural beauty it is, in the opinion of the Authority, particularly important to conserve', including for its landscape, archaeological, ecological and recreational importance.

+2.4.2 For the purposes of the Local Plan these areas are identified as areas of moorland, heathland and woodland of conservation importance, as shown on Map 2.2 and the Policies Map.
 These areas form the heart of the National Park, comprising 53.4% of its area and including many of the Special Qualities described in Section 1.1.
-Approximately 52% of Dartmoor's woodland resource and 49% of its agricultural resource are designated as areas of conservation importance. - 2.4.3 The Local Plan protects these areas from harmful development which would compromise their quality, accessibility and character.
-It ensures development in these areas is in the public interest and supports their continued conservation and enhancement.
+Approximately 52% of Dartmoor's woodland resource and 49% of its agricultural resource are designated as areas of conservation importance.

+2.4.3 The Local Plan-will protects these areas from harmful development which would compromise their quality, accessibility and character.
+Ensuring what It ensures development does occur in these areas is in the public interest and supports their continued conservation and enhancement.
 This includes development needed for land management and small-scale public recreation, where this is freely open to the public.
-In both cases proposals should be appropriate in scale and not lead to harm, this is particularly relevant for recreation proposals where increases in visitor numbers can lead to harm. - 2.4.4 Woodlands of conservation importance are under particular development pressure.
+In both cases proposals should be appropriate in scale and not lead to harm, this is particularly relevant for recreation proposals where increases in visitor numbers can lead to harm.

+2.4.4 Woodlands of conservation importance are under particular development pressure.
 In the National Park there is more demand for small amenity/recreational woodlands than there is for commercial forestry and this has led to ownership of some large woodlands breaking up.
 Smaller woodlands can increase the demand for buildings, vehicle access tracks and other infrastructure which can impact on the woodland's character and ecological significance.
+Strategic Policy 2.4 supports development which is demonstrated as necessary for land management, or public recreation where the general public have permanent and free public access.

+Strategic Policy 2.4(24) Conserving and enhancing Dartmoor's moorland, heathland and woodland

+Within the areas of moorland, heathland and woodland of conservation importance development shall only be permitted where it:

+- 1. conserves, enhances and/or restores features of landscape, archaeological, historic and ecological significance; and - 2. maintains and/or improves public access; or - is demonstrated to be necessary for managing land management and/or small-scale public recreation.